Naomib2211/Bone-Apetite/README.md

 + ### Navbar

 + ##### Navigation
-    - Positioned at the top left of the page.
+    - Positioned at the top of the page.
     - Contains a title of the cafe name on the left side.
     - Contains navigation links on the right side:
-        * HOME - leads to the home page where the visitors gets aa simple overview of what this cafe is about.
+        * HOME - leads to the home page where the visitors gets a simple overview of what this cafe is about.
         * GALLERY - leads to the gallery page where users can see images from past events that the cafe organizes.
         * CONTACT - leads to the contact form page where users can fill out the form in order to get involved in the dog community created by the cafe.
     - The links have underlining hover effect.
     - The navigation is clear and easy to understand for the user.

     ![NavBar desktop](documentation/navbar.pdf)

     - The navigation bar is responsive: